-CHAPTER V

-SUPERVISOR AND/OR ADVISOR OF DOCTORAL STUDENTS
+CHAPTER V SUPERVISOR AND/OR CONSULTANT OF DOCTORAL STUDENTS

-55. The Doctoral Committee shall, within one month of the person's admission to the doctoral programme, after receiving information from the Research Centre, consider the nomination of each doctoral student's supervisor or advisor and take a decision on the submission of the doctoral student's supervisor's and advisor's approval to the Rector.
-On the recommendation of the doctoral supervisor, the Doctoral Committee may propose the appointment of a doctoral advisor.
-The doctoral supervisor or advisor may be a researcher from a foreign research and education institution.
-In cases where the supervisor of the doctoral student is from a foreign research and education institution, the doctoral student's advisor must be from the University.
+55. The Doctoral Committee shall, within one month of the person's admission to the doctoral studies, after receiving information from the Research Department, consider the nomination of each doctoral student's supervisor or consultant and take a decision on the submission of the doctoral student's supervisor's and consultant's approval to the Rector.
+On the recommendation of the doctoral supervisor, the Doctoral Committee may propose the appointment of a doctoral consultant.
+The doctoral supervisor or consultant may be a researcher from a foreign research and education institution.
+In cases where the supervisor of the doctoral student is from a foreign research and education institution, the doctoral student's consultant must be from the University.